 I start and stop openHAB and boot the Raspi using RaspiCheck.
 Here you can create your frequently used command sequences and simply start them with a tap.
 If someone’s interested I can give examples.

-I usually use Total Commander with LAN plug-in.
-You might need an additional smb-share to see the whole directory.
+To access the file system I usually use Material Files.
+You might need an additional smb-share to see the root-directory.
 When a file is opened in QEdit you can directly edit and save back (if the permissions fit).

 And finally if you have an MQTT-Server running then MQTT Snooper is a great tool to show you the exact messages exchanged.